hash-org/hashc/docs/src/basics/loops.md

 ```
 Running the following code snippet produces the following error:
 ```
-error: Failed to typecheck:
+error: Failed to Typecheck:
  --> 3:7 - 3:12
   |
 3 | while c -= 1 {
   |       ^^^^^^
-  |       This does not have a boolean type
+  |       Expression does not have a boolean type
 ```

-## Loop consturct
+## Loop

 The loop consturct is the simplest of the three.
 The basic syntax for a loop is as follows: